muses-code-js/js-intro-workshop/_steps/part1/step9-loops.markdown

 }
 ```

-#### TASKS TO DO
+### Tasks

 1. Using a 'while loop', tell your computer to log the numbers from ten to one.
-2. Log every 3rd number from three to 22 using a 'for loop'.
+2. Log every 3rd number from 3 to 22 using a 'for loop'.
+3. Try to log your favourite food on the console. (use your `favouriteFood` array in the previous step.)